Last Updated on November 30, 2022

 13. Important papers

 If you have pictures that cannot be replaced, take them with you.
-The last thing you need in the stress of moving is to find out your wedding pictures have been ruined.
+The last thing you need in the stress of moving is to find out your wedding or baby pictures have been ruined.

 17. Toiletry items